UK PM Boris Johnson rallies his Cabinet after narrow win | Politics

 - United Kingdom

-"This is a government that delivers on what the people of this country care about most," Johnson, 57, said in a statement from Downing Street on Tuesday.
+“This is a government that delivers on what the people of this country care about most,” Johnson said in a statement from Downing Street on Tuesday.

-"We have pledged 37 billion pounds to support households with their finances, made our communities safer through hiring 13,500 more police officers, and tackled the COVID backlogs in the NHS by opening nearly 100 Community Diagnostic Centres so people can access care closer to home,'' Johnson said.
+“We have pledged 37 billion pounds to support households with their finances, made our communities safer through hiring 13,500 more police officers, and tackled the COVID backlogs in the NHS by opening nearly 100 Community Diagnostic Centres so people can access care closer to home.

 However, the partygate scandal of COVID law-breaking parties at Downing Street under Johnson’s watch as the catalyst behind Monday's vote is not expected to go away that easily.